Task queue processor

 action=delete&value=old_mail_partition&user=fred

-Delete users, delete domains, and lastly, delete databases:
+Delete users, delete domains:

 action=delete&value=account&requestedby=admin&select0=bob(&select1=fred...)